fooker/pullomatic/README.md

 Additionally, a `passphrase` can be specified which is used to unlock the key.
 If a `public_key` is given, it will not be derived from the private key, but the given one will be used.

+### Interval
+The check the repository regularly for changes, the configuration can contain a `interval` section.
+If this section is present, it must contain a `interval` parameter, which specifies the interval to poll for changes.
+The format of this option allows to specify the interval in multiple ways like `30sec` or `5m` (See [here](https://docs.rs/humantime/1.1.1/humantime/fn.parse_duration.html) for more details).

 ### Script
-Each repository configuration can include a `on_change` hook option which allows to specify a script which is executed every time the repository has changed.
+Each configuration can include a `on_change` hook option which allows to specify a script which is executed every time the repository has changed.
 The script is executed right after the updates has been checked out.
 It will be started with the working directory set to the local repository path.

 The script is executed using `sh -c` and therefor it can contain arbitrary shell commands over multiple lines.
 Buf for complex scripts, it is recommended to store the script externally (maybe in the repository itself) and just call the script inside the hook.

-### Interval
-The check the repository regularly for changes, the configuration con contain a `interval` section.
-If this section is present, it must contain a `interval` parameter, which specifies the interval to poll for changes.
-The format of this option allows to specify the interval in multiple ways like `30sec` or `5m` (See [here](https://docs.rs/humantime/1.1.1/humantime/fn.parse_duration.html) for more details).

 ### Overview